Tom Healy (poet): Career

+Healy has had a long career in the arts and public service.
+He currently serves as chair of the O, Miami Poetry Festival and as a trustee of PEN America and The Bass Museum in Miami Beach.
+He is a juror for the Gotham Book Prize and a life member of the Council on Foreign Relations.

 In his mid-twenties, Healy founded a consulting business offering public relations and sponsorship services to museums, film festivals and other not-for-profit institutions.
 Clients of The Healy Company included Film Forum, the Metropolitan Museum, PBS, Westminster Abbey, the Steinbeck Center, the Vatican Observatory, the Jerusalem Film Festival, the Serpentine Gallery and the Institute of Contemporary Art in London.

 In 1994, Healy left arts consulting to open one of the pioneering art galleries in Chelsea.
 His gallery showed numerous young artists who later rose to prominence, including Tom Sachs, Janet Cardiff, Kara Walker, and Karen Finley.
 Healy sold his gallery in 2000 to return to graduate school to study poetry.

 After 9/11, Healy was named president of the Lower Manhattan Cultural Council, where he led rebuilding efforts for the downtown arts community.
 He was instrumental in establishing the Tribute in Light memorial and oversaw funding for local artists, numerous arts performances like the River to River Music Festival, and LMCC's highly regarded artist residency program.
 In 2006, Mayor Bloomberg awarded Healy the New York City Mayors Award for Arts and Culture, which is the city's most prestigious award for achievement in the arts.

 In 2011, President Barack Obama appointed Healy to the J. William Fulbright Foreign Scholarship Board.
 He was subsequently elected Chairman, a position to which he was re-elected in 2012 and 2013.
 As Chairman, Healy traveled extensively for the State Department, visiting more than thirty countries on six continents to advocate for peace and understanding through the exchange of ideas.
 Healy wrote regularly about the Fulbright experience for the Huffington Post and many of his popular speeches and essays appear on his website.
 Under his leadership, the Fulbright program won the prestigious Prince of Asturias Award, presented by the King of Spain in recognition of the Fulbright program’s work to create peace and understanding in the world.
 In 2015, Healy was awarded The Fulbright Medal by the University of Arkansas.